-We may contact you by post, telephone or electronically using the details you give us or by sending communications to you in Internet Banking or our Mobile Banking app or another digital banking service we may provide in the future.
-This includes by email, text and (if you download our Mobile Banking app) by mobile push notification.
-If we send communications to your Digital Inbox in Internet Banking or our Mobile Banking app, we'll also send you an email or other notification (for example, a text) to tell you we have done this.
+We may contact you electronically, by telephone or by post using the details you give us or by sending communications to you in our app or online banking or another digital banking service we may provide in the future.
+This includes by email, text and (if you download our app) by mobile push notification.
+If we send communications (including statements) to your digital inbox in the app or online banking, we'll also send you an email or other notification (for example, a text) to tell you we have done this, unless we've separately agreed not to.
 Once we've sent you a message, we'll assume you've received it.
 Messages we provide electronically may include an attachment in PDF or similar format.
-You should make sure your devices are set up to receive them.
+You should make sure your devices are set up to receive them